raphamorim/raphamorim.github.com/_posts/2015-04-7-sorry-i-dont-trust-in-console-time.md

 ---
 layout: post
-title: "Sorry bro, I simply don't trust in Console.Time or neither similar."
+title: "Sorry bro, I simply don't trust in Console.Time or neither similar"
-description: "It's normal for performance testing.
-Many developers have chosen to use the console.time or in some cases attest to the process speed using setInterval"
+description: "It's normal for measure time.
+Many developers choose the console.time or in some cases use Date.getTime().
+But, don't trust 100% in any of these."
 link: 'http://raphamorim.github.io/sorry-i-dont-trust-in-console-time'
 language: 'en'
 image: 'assets/images/posts/trustless.jpg'